chrisracicot/chrisracicot/README.md

 I am a respected, innovative, and hard-working individual with over 8 years of experience in administrative roles and 10 years in customer service.

-I love object-oriented programming and I'm great at working together within my team.
+I love object-oriented programming, and I'm great at working together with a team.

 ---